-https://www.uwp.edu/learn/academicsupport/parc/
+www.uwp.edu/parc

 The Parkside Academic Resource Center (PARC) offers free peer academic support, including tutoring and supplemental instruction, in a variety of undergraduate subjects each semester.
 Math and writing assistance are offered as a drop-in service or writing assistance can also be by appointment.
+All other subjects are by appointment.

-A team of qualified tutors, academic success coaches, and supplemental instruction leaders along with resources are available to help and support students!
+PARC has a team of qualified tutors, academic success coaches, and supplemental instruction leaders along with resources available to help and support student's academic journey.

-This fall, PARC services will be both in-person and online.
 Check the PARC website for information.